Drag Movie Shequels: Episode

-Nicole Scherzinger is a guest judge.
-The runway category is "Two Looks in One".
-Alaska and Phi Phi O'Hara receive positive critiques, and are announced as the top two contestants.
+The judges deliver their critiques.
+Alaska and Phi Phi O'Hara receive positive critiques and are announced as the top two contestants.
 Alyssa Edwards, Katya, and Roxxxy Andrews receive negative critiques, and are announced as the bottom three contestants.
-Alaska and Phi Phi O'Hara face off in a lip-sync contest to "Got to Be Real" by Cheryl Lynn.
+The contestants deliberate in the workroom, then Alaska and Phi Phi O'Hara face off in a lip-sync contest to "Got to Be Real" (1978) by Cheryl Lynn.
 Alaska wins the lip-sync and decides to eliminate Alyssa Edwards from the competition.
+Alyssa Edwards returns to the workroom, where RuPaul appears in a video message to share that there will be an opportunity to return to the competition.
+The contestants return to the workroom.
+They read Alyssa Edwards's message on the mirror, then Phi Phi O'Hara reveals that she also would have eliminated Alyssa Edwards from the competition.
+The episode ends with one of the mirrors being backlit to reveal that the first four eliminated contestants are present and listening.